nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view the transaction list with optional keywords and names to filter the list.
-2. Spend n Split shows the list of transactions, which is filtered if optional keywords and / or names were included.
+2. Spend N Split shows the list of transactions, which is filtered if optional keywords and / or names were included.

 Use case ends.